-To understand the potential danger (or non-danger) of brush licking, we should know the definition of a toxin.
+To understand the potential danger of brush licking, we should know the definition of a toxin.

 The medical definition of toxicity is straight-forward:

-Toxicity is measured as an LD50, or a lethal dose that can kill 50% of persons that are exposed to the agent.
+The measurement of toxicity is an LD50, or a lethal dose that can kill 50% of exposed persons.
 In this case, we’re talking about paint that’s on a brush in our mouth.
 We are concerned with toxicity through an oral route.

-However, let’s read the legal definition of what the non-toxic label means in the United States:
+What is the legal definition of the “non-toxic label” in the United States?

 Nontoxic materials are not considered to be harmful or destructive to human health.
 It is to be noted that at some level, every substance is toxic.
 Therefore, the toxicity must be evaluated in terms of quantity of material.
 If the quantity of a substance that causes harm is less, its toxicity is determined to be higher (source).

-Companies who manufacture and distribute acrylic paint products label them as non-toxic base this term on “normal-use”.
+Companies label acrylic paint products as non-toxic base this term on “normal-use”.
 It is fair to say that paint brush licking falls outside the normal-intended use defined by legal standards.